Creed (perfume house): Popular culture

 Creed has stated that it has created perfumes exclusively for celebrities and well-known political figures.
 Creed claims that Tabarome "was commissioned by a legendary British statesman who loved fine brandy and highest quality cigars" but this is without historical confirmation.
 Also, Creed's Vetiver is marketed to have been created for "one of America's leading families, a political dynasty now known worldwide for its energy, vigor, and impeccable style".
 This is also without historical confirmation.

 Mainstream success

 Creed's mainstream breakthrough success came in the mid-1980s with the fresh fougère fragrance Green Irish Tweed (1985).
-After Cary Grant died in 1986, Creed’s advertising made claims that Grant wore it.
+After Cary Grant died in 1986, Creed’s advertising made claims that he wore it.
 Around this time their advertising began to feature many long-dead celebrities, attempting to lend pedigree to the fledgling brand.
 The first trademark for Creed perfume was registered in 1979 in France.

 Creed's marketing masterpiece, the fragrance Aventus (2010) has seen good commercial success.
 Erwin Creed stated that the popularity of Aventus enabled Creed to open its New York boutique location.